lauft/timew-report/README.md

 ### Class `TimeWarriorParser`

-You can pass an input stream with TimeWarrior data to constructor of `TimeWarriorParser`:
+You can pass an input stream with Timewarrior data to constructor of `TimeWarriorParser`:

     parser = TimeWarriorParser(sys.stdin)